Azure-Samples/copilot-nodejs-todo/README.md

 # 🤖 copilot-nodejs-todo

-Discover the fundamentals of microservices architecture and how to implement them from code to production, using Node.js, Docker and Azure.
-You'll use [Express](https://expressjs.com/), [Fastify](https://www.fastify.io/), and [NestJS](https://nestjs.com/) to build 3 microservices, and [Vite](https://vitejs.dev/) to create the web interface of our application.
+Discover how to use GitHub Copilot to quickly build a Node.js application with Azure Cosmos DB and App Service.

 👉 [See the workshop](https://aka.ms/ws/copilot-todo)